-Type II Civilizations: Also called as a "stellar civilization", intelligent species in this category would have evolved to the point where they could harvest all the energy emitted by their star - which Kardashev speculated would likely involve a structure like a Dyson Sphere.
-In this case, this would work out to a consumption of 4 x 10³³.
+Type II Civilizations: Also called a "stellar civilization", intelligent species in this category would have evolved to the point where they could harvest all the energy emitted by their star - which Kardashev speculated would likely involve a structure like a Dyson Sphere.
+In this case, this would work out to a consumption of 4 x 10³³ erg/sec.

-Type III Civilizations: Also known as a "galactic civilization", an intelligent species belonging to this category would be able to harness the energy of an entire galaxy, which would work out to a consumption on the order of 4 x 1044.
+Type III Civilizations: Also known as a "galactic civilization", an intelligent species belonging to this category would be able to harness the energy of an entire galaxy, which would work out to energy consumption on the order of 4 x 1044 erg/sec.